 There are possibly no such privacy issues for resellers, VASPs, and possibly larger enterprise customers with more diverse calling patterns and service usage.
 Private information leakage regarding individual customers should also not be an issue with international gateway or other NNI-originated calls marked at a peer or interconnecting SP level of granularity.
-Where a given SP marks calls with origids assigned at different levels of granularity (e.g., customer, peer, gateway, region) and for different purposes, it is unclear how these purposes would be sorted out by analytics in the terminating SP network to know the appropriate handling of calls correlated to a given origid.
+Where a given SP marks calls with origids assigned at different levels of granularity (e.g., customer, peer, gateway, region, etc.) and for different purposes, it is unclear how these purposes would be sorted out by analytics in the terminating SP network to know the appropriate handling of calls correlated to a given origid.
+The terminating SP may need to determine this autonomously or obtain guidance from each originating SP.

 Guidelines